 Emily Gray Tedrowe is the author of Commuters: A Novel, which was named a Best New Paperback by Entertainment Weekly.
 Her short fiction has been published in the Chicago Tribune’s Printers Row Journal, Fifty-Two Stories, and Other Voices.
 Originally from New York City, Emily now lives in Chicago with her husband and daughters.
 Visit her at www.emilygraytedrowe.com.

 Phil Klay graduated from Dartmouth College in 2005, and was commissioned as a 2nd Lieutenant in the Marine Corps.
 He deployed to Iraq with the 2nd Marine Logistics Group from January 2007 to February 2008.
 He left the Corps in July, 2009, and received his MFA from Hunter College, where he studied with Colum McCann and Peter Carey, and worked as Richard Ford’s research assistant.
 His writing has also appeared in the New York Times, the New York Daily News, Tin House, and in The Best American Nonrequired Reading 2012.

-A reception and book signing will follow the author’s presentation.
-Books will be available for purchase.
+A book signing will follow the authors’ presentations.
+Books will be available for purchase at the event.

-Additional parking for evening and weekend Library programs on Thorndal Circle (behind Nielsen's).
+Additional parking for evening and weekend Library programs available on Thorndal Circle (behind Nielsen's).